tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 The responder starts in the READY state with synchronized transmit and receive epochs (rx=tx=E) and no update in progress.
 Application data can be sent at any time with the current transmit epoch and is accepted if the epoch matches the receiver's view or, if retention is active, the previous epoch.

 Upon receiving an ExtendedKeyUpdate(request) (Req), the responder transitions to the RESPOND state, where it decides to either reject (acc=false, returning to FINISHED) or accept (acc=true).
-If accepted, it sends a positive response tagged with the current transmit epoch and enters the WAIT_I_NKU state.
+If accepted, it sets `accepted=1`, sends a positive response tagged with the current transmit epoch, and enters the WAIT_I_NKU state.

 When a new_key_update (NKU) is received with the correct epoch, the responder activates retention mode: the old epoch is remembered, the receive epoch is incremented, and application data is accepted under both epochs for a transition period.
 The responder then sends its own NKU tagged with the old transmit epoch and moves to the WAIT_ACK state.